A Survey on Deep Hashing Methods: Introduction

+Deep supervised hashing has been explored over a long period.
 The design of the deep supervised hashing method mainly includes two parts: the design of the network structure and the design of the loss function.
 For small datasets like MINST \cite{lecun1998gradient} and CIFAR-10 \cite{krizhevsky2009learning}, shallow architecture such as AlexNet \cite{krizhevsky2012imagenet} and CNN-F \cite{chatfield2014return} are widely used.
 While for complex datasets like NUS-WIDE \cite{chua2009nus} and COCO \cite{lin2014microsoft}, deeper architecture such as VGG \cite{simonyan2014very} and ResNet50 \cite{he2016deep} are needed.
-The intuition of the loss function design is to maintain similarity structures, such as minimizing the gap between the similarity in the original space and the similarity in the hash space.
-The similarity in the original space is usually obtained by using semantic label information or the distance relationship in the original space, which is widely studied in different deep hashing methods.
-Hence we mainly focus on the similarity preserving manners later.
+The loss objectives are designed with the intention of maintaining similarity structures.
+These methods~\cite{li2021deep,cao2018deep} usually aim to narrow the difference between the similarity structures in the original and Hamming spaces.
+Researchers usually obtain the similarities in the original space by using label information in supervised scenarios, which is widely studied in different deep hashing methods.
+Hence how obtaining the similarities of learned hash codes are important for different algorithms. {We further categorize the deep supervised hashing algorithms according to how measuring the similarities of learned hash codes into four classes, i.e., pairwise methods, ranking-based methods, pointwise methods and quantization.} For each manner, we comprehensively analyze how the related articles design the optimization objective and take advantage of semantic labels, as well as what additional tricks are used.

-Inspired with \cite{wang2017survey}, we further categorize the deep hashing algorithms according to the similarity preserving manners into pairwise similarity preserving, multiwise similarity preserving, implicit similarity preserving, classification-oriented preserving and quantization.
-For each manner, we comprehensively analyzed how the related articles design the loss function and take advantage of semantic labels, as well as what additional tricks are used.
-In addition, we also introduce some other topics such as deep unsupervised hashing and multi-modal deep hashing methods.
+Another area of research along this line is deep unsupervised hashing, which does not require any label information.
+Deep unsupervised hashing has drawn widespread attention recently since it is easily applied in practice.
+In unsupervised settings, the semantic information is usually derived from the relationship in the original space.
+Based on manners of learning semantic information, we categorize the deep unsupervised hashing algorithms into pseudo-label-based methods, similarity reconstruction-based methods and prediction-free self-supervised learning-based methods.
+In addition, we also introduce some other related important topics such as semi-supervised deep hashing, domain adaptation deep hashing and multi-modal deep hashing methods.
+The overall structure of this survey is shown in Fig. \ref{oveall}.
 Meanwhile, we also present some commonly used public datasets and the scheme to measure the performance of deep hashing algorithms.
 At last, a comparison of some key algorithms was given.